Meditations in the Garden, is the zen like experience of getting lost in thought while weeding.

 On a hot summers day the garden can be an unforgiving and a brutal place to be.

-But on these rain filled days, the garden only serves as a place to get lost in while weeding.
+But on these rain-filled days, the garden only serves as a place to get lost while weeding.
 A practical and meditative experience in one.

-I wonder how I had lived life without having such a silent place to retreat.
+I wonder how I had lived a life without having such a silent place to retreat.
 A place to get lost in and fully feel life.
-The dirt under foot, the smell of the earth.
+The dirt underfoot, the smell of the earth.
 It is a place for all the senses.

 However, the silence is what is most appealing to me.
 Only to be broken by infrequent chirps from birds.
 Their song is a welcomed sound.
 It is here I long for life.
 For my dreams, my intentions, and where I can allow beautiful thoughts to take hold.
 The meditation in the garden is a recharge for the mind and soul.